pu2clr/SI4735/README.md

 ## SI4735 Patch Support for Single Side Band

 __First of all, it is important to say that the SSB patch content is not part of this library__.
-The paches used here were made available by Mr. [Vadim Afonkin whose](https://youtu.be/fgjPGnTAVgM) on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).
+The paches used here were made available by Mr. [Vadim Afonkin](https://youtu.be/fgjPGnTAVgM) on his [Dropbox repository](https://www.dropbox.com/sh/xzofrl8rfaaqh59/AAA5au2_CVdi50NBtt0IivyIa?dl=0).
 It is important to note that the author of this library does not encourage anyone to use the SSB patches content for commercial purposes. __In other words, this library only supports SSB patches, the patches themselves are not part of this library__.

 ### What does SSB patch means?